-- Preview Email Newsletter

 The University of Southampton is partnering with industry leader Siemens to boost the UK's advanced manufacturing and semiconductor capabilities.

-The collaboration unites Southampton's new MICROCRAFT open-access fabrication platform with Siemens' Cre8Ventures open innovation platform creating a fast, low-risk pathway from lab research to more PR
+The collaboration unites Southampton's new MICROCRAFT open-access fabrication platform with Siemens' Cre8Ventures open innovation platform creating a fast, low-risk pathway from lab research to real-world products.

 Stars Defy the Black Hole: Research in University of Cologne Shows Stable Orbits Around Sagittarius A* (10)